-Guest posting is contributing to external sites with relevant content with your link addressed in the content to help generate referral traffic.
+Guest posting is contributing to external sites with relevant content with your link address in the content to help generate referral traffic.

 If you guest post on more authentic websites with high traffic, a single post can fetch you thousands of visitors.